What is Amazon Virtual Private Cloud?

 Amazon Virtual Private Cloud (Amazon VPC) lets you provision a private, isolated section of the Amazon Web Services (AWS) Cloud where you can launch AWS resources in a virtual network that you define.
 With Amazon VPC, you can define a virtual network topology that closely resembles a traditional network that you might operate in your own datacenter.

-Out of 2 users' reviews, Amazon Virtual Private Cloud score is:
+Key differentiators & advantages of Amazon Virtual Private Cloud